Home » Articles » Topic » Religion Neutrality

 George W. Truett

-In several recent decisions, beginning with Mueller v.
-Allen (1983), the high court used neutrality in part to determine whether certain government laws and actions were violating the establishment clause.
+In several decisions, beginning with Mueller v.
+Allen (1983), the high court looked at religion neutrality in part to determine whether certain government laws and actions were violating the establishment clause.
 Most of the cases centered on government aid to religious entities.

 In Mueller, the Rehnquist Court considered a Minnesota law that allowed parents to claim income tax deductions for the expenditures they incurred — “tuition, textbooks and transportation” — in sending their children to secondary schools, including private religious ones.